krukmat/GoogleIntegrationCovid19/README.md

 # Salesforce: Google searcher integration

-This is a django rest framework api to allow Salesforce do searches in google based on tokens to search
+This is a django rest framework api to allow Salesforce do searches in google based on tokens to search.
+The intention is to do searches of data based on scientific profiles from emails and fullnames to search expanded information

 # Live demo here: